 I recently attended a webinar that advertised that the speaker is an expert in workplace toxicity.
 I was so looking forward to the webinar to listen to the speaker’s perspectives and research.
 I was all ears and ready to take notes.
 The webinar started with an introduction from the host and then the speaker.
 An anecdotal example was used by the speaker to elaborate on the circumstances of how workplace toxicity can take place.
 The story’s focus was how communication could create opportunities for toxicity in the workplace to happen.

-Next, the speaker shared a qualitative study conducted with her clients about their experience of toxicity in the workplace.
+Next, the speaker shared a qualitative study conducted with her clients about their toxicity experience in the workplace.
 There was also a slide on how the various parts of the brain will light up when someone has experienced toxicity in the workplace.
 If you are still reading and feeling a bit confused, well, this was how I felt on the webinar.
 I frantically wrote some questions and sent them to the host.
 I waited patiently for the speaker to answer.
 One of my questions was asked but not answered.
-I must confess that some of my questions might not be questions per se; rather, they were observations about what the speaker had said.
+I must confess that some of my questions might not be questions per se; instead, they were observations about what the speaker had said.
 I needed the speaker to clarify what was said and shared.
 I reckoned that some of my questions were unanswered because there was not enough time?

 Sadly, the webinar, to me, did not satisfy my expectations.
 Perhaps I need to lower my expectations when I sign up for any other webinar.
 However, one question remains – “Is it right to call yourself an expert when what you shared did not demonstrate any expertise at all?”